Meet our student ambassadors who have studied or are studying with the King's Foundations.

 Our ambassadors are happy to answer any of your questions about student life at King's and around London or about their course.
 Why not email one of our student ambassadors now?

-Barbara (Brazil) former Foundation - current History BA
+Barbara (Brazil) former Foundation student - current History BA

 Hi, everyone!
 I’m Barbara.
 I did the Liberal Arts & Politics King’s International Foundation programme in 2017-2018, and I’m currently a first year BA History student.
 This is my second time living in halls.
 At the moment, I live at Stratford One, which, although it is quite a journey to get to King’s (the underground during rush hour is a battlefield!), it is still in a good location.
 I’m located right next to a Westfield shopping mall, which is very convenient, although my bank is really suffering due to the proximity!